schedule

 Once you have made beneficiary designations, you are not completely done with the process.
 You will then need to name a secondary or contingent beneficiary designation.
 This is the person who may inherit your assets if the original person you designated has passed away.

 In most cases, accounts that have a beneficiary designation are not required to go through the probate process.
-As an estate planning lawyer in Bloomington IL can explain, beneficiary designations on accounts often override anything you have outlined in your will.
+Beneficiary designations on accounts often override anything you have outlined in your will.
 Because of this, it’s important that you keep these designations up-to-date to ensure that assets go to the correct person should you pass away.
 Avoiding the probate process is beneficial because it allows your beneficiaries to gain access to accounts in a timely manner.

 If your beneficiaries are outdated or you have failed to make beneficiary designations, you will not have the ability to choose who should inherit these assets in the event of your passing.
 Should this occur, your benefits or assets will become part of your estate.
 As a result, assets from accounts that may have been protected from probate may become a part of proceedings.
 When assets go through probate they may be subject to estate taxes and utilized as payment towards your debts before they can be distributed to heirs.
 It could be a significant period of time before a beneficiary is even able to obtain their inheritance.